jiah29/jiah29.github.io/README.md

 # Personal Website

-All features/elements are created by myself using HTML, CSS & JS (with some Bootstrap 4)
+All features/elements are created by myself using HTML, CSS & JS